 If you do not start the engine for a while, the total duration of heating is limited to a maximum of 120 minutes to protect the starter battery.
 Switching on the auxiliary heating is then automatically disabled.
-You can, for example, switch on the auxiliary heating without the engine running if the outside temperature is -5 °F (-20 °C) a maximum of two times.
-If you try it again, the indicator lamps in the style button
+You can, for example, switch on the auxiliary heating a maximum of two times without the engine running if the outside temperature is -5 °F (-20 °C).
+If you attempt to do it again, the indicator lamps in the

-(▷ page 107) flash alternately for approximately 2 minutes to signal switch-on interlock.
+(▷ page 109) button flash alternately for about two minutes indicating restarting lock.
 The auxiliary heating cannot be switched on without starting the engine.